contents

 Walk any aisle of any typical grocery store thinking about how much of the shelving offers 'tasty, tempting' stuff made from high-yield, low-production, high-profit grains: bread, cereals, potatoes, corn, pastries, treats, dough, fluff, puffs, snacks, desserts, convenience foods.

-Other than steel cut oats ('porridge') for breakfast and maybe some great buckwheat or quinoa at lunch.
-We, the buffed and massive, need ..........
+Other than steel cut oats ('porridge') for breakfast and maybe some great buckwheat or quinoa at lunch. ... there's more in the book...

 THIS IS A PARTIAL SEGMENT OF THE EXTENSIVE CHAPTER IN THE BOOK.